alsnhll/SEIR_COVID19_Dev/README.md

 * **runInterventions.R**
 * **runCapacity.R**

 When trying out new model structures or plots, it is much easier to work with scripts instead of directly with the app.
-Once troubleshooting is done, it can be integrated with the app
+If you're adding a new feature, please add it via the functions.R file and a new script, so other can test it easily.
+Once troubleshooting is done, we can figure out how to integrated with the app